Button

 Create user

 Secondary buttons add less emphasis and often accompany primary buttons in button groups, like the side panel footer.
+This is the default button style.

 Sync profile